Cursor vs Zed

 Compare Agentastic and Cursor.
 Agentastic runs 30+ coding agents in parallel git worktrees on macOS.
 Cursor is…

-Agentastic vs Zed
+Agentastic vs Zed for multi-agent coding

 Cursor vs Windsurf